 Windows 10 Subscription Activation

-With Windows 10 version 1703 (also known as the Creator’s Update), both Windows 10 Enterprise E3 and Windows 10 Enterprise E5 are available as online services via subscription.
+With Windows 10, version 1703 both Windows 10 Enterprise E3 and Windows 10 Enterprise E5 are available as online services via subscription.
 Deploying Windows 10 Enterprise in your organization can now be accomplished with no keys and no reboots.

 - Devices with a current Windows 10 Pro license can be seamlessly upgraded to Windows 10 Enterprise.